robwad/QuoteMee/README.md

 # QuoteMee

-A personal app for recording and displaying quotes and information about authors. (similarly to BrainyQuote)
+A personal app for recording and displaying quotes and information about authors.
+Essentially a sleeker version of BrainyQuote.